West African country sells 10- and 30-year durations

 The nation placed $1 billion of 10-year bonds at 7.627 percent, the lowest rate for a sub-Saharan African country whose credit is at B, the fifth-highest junk assessment, at S&P Ratings and Fitch Ratings, the ministry said.
 The 30-year debt was priced at 8.627 percent, it said.

 Ghana’s economy grew 8.4 percent last year.
-Its budget deficit decreased to 6 percent of gross domestic product in 2017 from 8.7 percent of GDP the year before.
+Its budget deficit narrowed to 6 percent of gross domestic product in 2017 from 8.7 percent of GDP the year before.
 It agreed to an almost $1 billion International Monetary Fund program in April 2015 to help address chronically high budget deficits and a depreciating currency.

 African nations have sold more than $20 billion of euro and dollar-denominated debt so far in 2018, already beating full-year records.
 Ghana joined Nigeria, Kenya, Senegal, Egypt and Angola in issuing 30-year tranches.